0xd4y/Notes/Active Directory/CRTP/README.md

 - the `Set-DomainObject` command may result in an `Exception calling “GetNames”` error, but it may have still worked
     - this can be verified with `Get-DomainUser -Preauthnotrequired`
-    - it may be possible to resolve this issue by starting a new PowerShel session
+    - it may be possible to resolve this issue by starting a new PowerShell session

 ### Set-SPN

 - with `GenericAll` or `GenericWrite` permissions for a user, you can set the user’s SPN to anything and request a TGS for it (even if there is no service running for that SPN)
     - the TGS can then be saved to disk and cracked
+    - SPN must be unique in the forest

 ****************Exploitation****************